 - Surrexit Christus - The Lord is risen - alleluia, Sing out and praise the Lord - alleluia

 - Tui Amoris ignem (veni sancte) - Holy Spirit, Come to us, Kindle in us the fire of your love, Holy Spirit, come to us, Holy Spirit, Come to us.

 - Tu sei sorgente viva - (You are the living source, you are fir& love, Come Holy Spirit)

 - Ubi Caritas - (Where charity and love are, God is there)

 - Voici Dieu qui vient a mon secours -( God comes to my aid, the Lord, with thiose who support me.
 I sing to you: you raise me up)

 TIP - Taizé - these are best sung without hymn books, in order to sound as one harmonic group.
-The trick or jou is to be able to sing and hear yourself with one ear and at the same time hear the person next to you singing with the other ear.
-We need to 'feel' the music and sing with honesty and passion to convey the integrity of the words.
+The trick or joy is to be able to sing and hear yourself with one ear and at the same time hear the person next to you singing with the other ear.
+We need to 'feel' and meditate with the music and sing with honesty and passion to convey the integrity of the words.